TUDelft-Odesys/Preferendus_core_scripts/README.md

 - argument 1: list with all weights.
 - argument 2: list with all preference scores (p1, p2, etc.).

-TetraSolver returns one list with the preference scores for all alternatives (= members of the population of the GA).
+TetraSolver returns one list with the preference scores for all the alternatives (= members of the population of the GA).

 ## Genetic Algorithm (GA)

-Import the GA by `from genetic_algorithm_pfm import genetic_algorithm`.
-It takes the following arguments:
+Import the GA by `from genetic_algorithm_pfm import GenetricAlgorithm`.
+First call GeneticAlgorithm by using `ga = GeneticAlgorithm(*args)` in your script.
+It takes the following arguments (`*args`):

 - **objective:** you objective function (see previous section).
 - **constraints:** list with all constraints, in format: [[type, function], etc.].
 Type can either be 'eq' for equality